Secret Harbour

 Secret Harbour has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 13 projects likely influencing the area.
-Key projects are Spinnaker Heights Estate, Golden Bay Estate - Miramar Park, Golden Bay Local Centre, and Secret Harbour Community Library.
-The following details projects likely most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 13 projects likely to impact the area.
+Notable projects include Spinnaker Heights Estate, Golden Bay Estate - Miramar Park, Golden Bay Local Centre, and Secret Harbour Community Library.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.